-(d) Refer to 4.5 End of Game or time, of General Rules for all CJCC Endorsed Competitions.
+(e) Reference Shall Also be Made to Section 4.5 End of Match or Time, of the General Rules for all CJCC Endorsed Competitions.

 NOTE: The time allocated and the overs for a day's play may not be altered and must be strictly adhered to.